tanmaypardeshi/CSC-510-Project2-TeachersPetBot/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**

+#### Start Your Contribution

+`beginner` and `help-wanted` issues can help you get started to contribute your first contribution:

+* [Beginner issues][beginner] - issues which are pretty simple and should only require a few lines of code, and a couple of tests.
+* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests